isomerpages/mlaw-marketingshopfront/_dispute-resolution/1c-commercial-litigation.md

 - **Rules of evidence:** If all parties agree, they can have the flexibility to apply to the Court to adopt other rules of evidence they are familiar with, such as the International Bar Association Rules on the Taking of Evidence in International Arbitration.

 - **Determination of foreign law:** Parties may apply to have questions of foreign law determined on the basis of submissions instead of proof.
-This means that they will not have to call witnesses to prove what the foreign law is.
+This means that they will not have to call expert witnesses to prove what the foreign law is.

-- **Document production or discovery:** Instead of general discovery, the document production or discovery rules in the SICC are similar to the International Bar Association Rules on the Taking of Evidence in International Arbitration.
+- **Document production or discovery:** Instead of general discovery, the default document production rules in the SICC are similar to those currently used in international arbitration.

 - **Costs:** Costs are awarded at the discretion of the Court, with the general principle that the unsuccessful party shall pay the reasonable costs of the proceedings to the successful party.